 Document any contact with DWQ regarding injection wells within project.
 UIC Class V wells must be reported to DWQ for inventory.

 French Drain

 Commercially Manufactured Pre-cast or pre-built subsurface infiltration system

 Drywell(s), seepage pit(s), improved sinkhole(s)

 Description of your Class V Injection Well:

 DWQ contact information:

 Name:

 Date:

 Additional information:

 Local Requirements:

 8.2 Discharge Information

 Does your project/site discharge storm water into a Municipal Separate Storm Sewer System (MS4)?
 Yes No List the MS4 that receives the discharge from the construction project: Weber County

-Are there any surface waters that are located within 50 feet of your construction disturbances?
-Yes No List the water body: An unnamed canal running southwesterly flows near the northwest corner of the project.
-This is according to http://mapserv.utah.gov/SurfaceWaterQuality/
+Are there any surface waters that are located within 50 feet of your construction disturbances? \[ \sum \text{Yes} \sum \text{No} \] List the water body:

-8.3 Receiving Waters Table 1 - Names of Receiving Waters
+8.3 Receiving Waters

+Table 1 - Names of Receiving Waters

-1. Name(s) of the first surface water that receives storm water directly from your site and/or from the MS4. (note: multiple rows provided where your site has more than one point of discharge that flows to different surface waters)
+1. Name(s) of the first surface water that receives storm water directly from your site

+and/or from the MS4. (note: multiple rows provided where your site has more than one

+point of discharge that flows to different surface waters)

+2. Unnamed Stream in South Fork Ogden River Assessment Unit which flows into